 In California, all peace officers are required to have a high school diploma, GED, or college degree.
 The police academy is a pre-requisite to becoming a police officer in the State of California.

-Because BC is certified through POST, there are some basic screening requirements for all students enrolling the academy program as follows:
+Once BC is certified through POST (Peace Officer Standards & Training), there are some basic screening requirements for all students enrolling the academy program as follows:

 All Bakersfield PD academy recruits must complete the police hiring process.
 They are BPD training recruits.
 All non-BPD academy students not affiliated with a police department must complete the BC student admissions process.